egonw/commons-dws-public/vault/project.commons-public.wikidata.mibig.md

 The idea would be to find a list of paper having described both a metabolites and it's associated BGC

-Let's try a SPARQL Query as following
+Let's try a SPARQL Query as following :

 https://w.wiki/3yN7
 detailed https://w.wiki/3yNw
-with single ref https://w.wiki/3yNL
+with single ref https://w.wiki/3yNL limited to specific strains https://w.wiki/3yPf

 Posted https://twitter.com/allard_pm/status/1431640111440138245